-No, staff are not permitted to enter any building.
+No, staff are not permitted to enter any building unless an assisted collection has been requested.
+We offer an assisted collection for residents who are physically unable to present their items outside and have no family/friends who could help them to do this.
 All items must be presented outside of the property in a safe place that does not cause an obstruction to the public.
 Items collected will also need to be sprayed with a disinfectant by staff, which will need to be done outside prior to the item being loaded onto the collection vehicle.

 Flats/apartments have communal recycling/refuse collection points where you may be able to leave your bulky items.
 Please note that you may need to seek permission from your landlord if appropriate and perhaps let your neighbours know as a courtesy.
 Also note that you must not block access to the recycling/refuse containers and items should be left out by 7am on the day of your scheduled bulky collection.

 Please ensure that your shed is fully dismantled and bulked together in pieces no larger than 2 metre x 2 metres, to ensure the crew can fit this onto the collection vehicle, all screws/nails must be removed or made safe ie taped or covered up, if there are any protruding nails the crew will not attempt collection of the item.

 Persistent Organic Pollutants (POPs) are chemicals which were used in various products including pesticides and industrial chemicals, and released during chemical and agricultural processes.
 Historically they have been applied to soft furnishings.
 The manufacture, sale and use of products containing POPS have been banned since 2019 as part of the Stockholm convention.
 More information can be found by visiting the GOV.UK website.